Your air filter looks simple. It just sits there quietly, minding its business, catching dust while the rest of the system gets all the attention.

 - More wear on the equipment

-That doesn't mean higher MERV filters are bad — it just means the system needs to be checked first.
+That doesn't mean higher MERV filters are bad.
+It just means the system needs to be checked first.

 Simple rule: don't just buy the highest-rated filter on the shelf.
 Let the system tell us what it can handle.
 VORXS can check your filter size, return grille size, ductwork, blower area, and airflow to help you choose a filter that makes sense for your home.